IE 11 is not supported. For an optimal experience visit our site on another browser.

 7 best sewing machines for beginners, according to experts

-Beginner sewers should avoid machines with all the bells and whistles and look for ones with a good straight, zigzag and buttonhole stitch, say experts.
+Newbie sewers should avoid all the bells and whistles and look for simpler machines with straight, zigzag and buttonhole stitches, say experts.

 Woman working with sewing machine at home

-Janome, Singer, Brother and Bernette are the brands that are most affordable, reliable and easiest for beginners to learn on, say experts.Westend61 / Getty Images
+Janome, Singer, Brother and Bernette are the most affordable and reliable brands for beginners to learn on, say experts.Westend61 / Getty Images

-Frailing, who runs sewing classes daily in the summer for ages 6 and above, said her classes are always at capacity.
-“It’s more cost effective, and people are becoming more aware of the issues of sourcing and sustainability,” she said, adding that there’s also a new trend toward upcycling, or reusing items to make them into new creations.
+“It’s more cost-effective, and people are becoming more aware of the issues of sourcing and sustainability,” she says, adding that there’s also a new trend toward upcycling, or reusing items to make them into new creations.

-Sandra Markus, a professor in the design department at the Fashion Institute of Technology, said people today use sewing as a means to express themselves, and she noted that it’s much easier to do so compared to several decades ago.
+Sandra Markus, a professor at the Fashion Institute of Technology, says that people use sewing as a means to self expression — plus, it’s more accessible compared to several decades ago.
 “When I grew up, you went to the store and bought a McCalls [pattern] or a Butterick.
 Or if you wanted to spend more money, you bought a Vogue.
-Now there are tons of indie pattern companies offering ways to express your own style or ways to hack the current styles,” she said.
+Now there are tons of indie pattern companies offering ways to express your own style,” she says.

 Bernette 35 Sewing Machine